PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-06 07:23:33
+Last updated: 2024-04-06 07:24:06
-Random Quote: I'm not in the meth business.
-I'm in the empire business. - Walter White
+Random Quote: They get in your head.
+People tell lies about you, and other people believe them.
+And it gets to the point where the lies might as well be the truth. - Tyler Down